malisipi/mui/README.md

 app.run()
 ```

-You can find more examples in `./examples/` folder.
+> You can find more examples in `./examples/` folder.
+Also you can visit [Gallery](./gallery.md "Gallery") that lists applications screenshots uses MUI.

 ## Abilities